Let’s Encrypt Vs Premium SSL : An Insightful Comparison

 • How much you value your time?

-Yes, Let’s Encrypt certificates are free and that is a great thing if you are working on a tight budget; but, the truth is that the average price of a premium SSL certificate is less than £1 per week and this will be one of the lowest in your business overheads.
+Yes, Let’s Encrypt certificates are free and that is a great thing if you are working on a tight budget, but MilesWeb offers a premium SSL certificate at a competitive price, and this will be one of the lowest in your business overheads.
 You need to determine for yourself if the time and business risk involved in dealing with a renewal malfunction justify a cost saving?

 As a MilesWeb customer, you are already aware that we offer fully managed services and our premium round the clock support extends to services like SSL and domain names as well.
 This goes on to say that everything right from ordering, installation, renewal, reissue of certificate, troubleshooting issues etc. is MilesWeb’s responsibility.